PriyankaPPrabhu/SDN-Firewall-/README.md

 ```
 3) Make changes to the firewall_stateful.txt and firewall_stateless.txt to add firewall rules.
 4) Run the RYU controller on other terminal using ryu-manager.
+5) Run the python script for different types of firewall aplication.